VascoLucas01/XEALTH-Project/guidelines.md

 ### Resources

-​

-Reference the below resources for developing your security assessment report.
+Reference the below resources for developing our security assessment report.

 ​